 Separately Invested Endowment Funds

 The objective for separately invested endowment funds is to preserve the purchasing power of the funds and the associated income.
-Separately invested endowments follow, as nearly as possible, the endowment pool investment program adopted by the Board while adhering to any special restrictions prohibiting participation in the endowment pool program.
+Separately invested endowments follow, as nearly as possible, the LTIP investment program adopted by the Board while adhering to any special restrictions prohibiting participation in the LTIP program.

 Investment returns on separately invested endowment funds will be compared with the returns of broad market indices representing the asset classes established for the separately invested endowment funds.